cory-johannsen/darksun-pf2e/SPEC.md

 - ProcessorSpec - A specification for a specific Processor to provides metadata and rules required for the Processor to function.
 Examples are lookup tables for location mapping, text replacement for typos repairs, etc.

 - PostProcessor - A stage in a transformer that is attached to a Processor.
 Performs secondary post-processing on the output of the Processor, using a specification to produce a final output.
+Examples: HTML export, table formatting, validation checks.
+Current implementation includes HTMLExportPostProcessor for generating styled HTML files.

 - PostProcessorSpec - A specification for a specific PostProcessor to provides metadata and rules required for the PostProcessor to function.
-Examples are lookup tables for repositioning or reformatting mapping, text replacement, font manipulation, style changes, etc.
+Examples are lookup tables for repositioning or reformatting mapping, text replacement, font manipulation, style changes, HTML export configuration, etc. See `docs/chapter_processing_index.md` for chapter-specific postprocessing requirements.